ECSAlab/dnndk-zedboard/README.md

 # Paper: "Workflow on CNN utilization and inference in FPGA for embedded applications"

+# Citation
-### If you use our work, please cite it using these metadata:
+If you use this work in academic research, please, cite it using the following BibTeX:
 ```
 @INPROCEEDINGS{xxxxxx,
   author={Flamis, Georgios and Kalapothas, Stavros and Kitsos, Paris},